JordiNederland/python_training_achmea/README.md

-# Python Training for Achmea
+## Python Training for Achmea

+Python and Pandas essentials